top of page

 My research is mainly in metaphysics and social philosophy.
 I am particularly interested in developing a metaphysical interpretation of existential quantification.
 My hunch is that higher-order quantification is both metaphysically indispensable and ontologically innocent and my current research tries to make sense of this idea.
 In related work, I defend the possibility of quantifying over absolutely everything and suggest that while it might be true that there is a smallest prime, it needn't follow that numbers belong in our ontology.
 My research in this area overlaps with questions in philosophical logic.

 My work in social philosophy also focuses on ontological questions, particularly about gender.
 I defend a realist account of gender, according to which there are socio-metaphysical facts about an individual's gender.
-I have also argued that internalist accounts according to which a person's gender is a function of their identity are coherent and should be preferred over rival views.
 I am particularly interested in the ways that the tools and devices of contemporary analytic metaphysics can be fruitfully applied to social questions.

 ©2026 by Alice van't Hoff